trickerer/Trinity-Bots/README.md

     **Example Usage:**
         - `.npcbot vehicle eject`
         - `.npcb veh e`
-- **`go _ENTRY_`** -- (Admin command) allows you to teleport to NPCBot's current location, similar to `.appear` command for players.
+- **`go _ENTRY_`** -- (GM command) allows you to teleport to NPCBot's current location, similar to `.appear` command for players.
 Be careful as this command may occasionally teleport you below ground level due to creature pathing errors
     - _ENTRY_ = creature ID
     **Example Usage:**
         - `.npcbot go 70855` (teleport to NPCBot 70855)
         - `.npcb go 70855`
-- **`wp`** -- (Admin command) a set of development commands for manipulating free-roaming bots wander points.
+- **`wp`** -- (GM command) a set of development commands for manipulating free-roaming bots wander points.
 If you wish to use them see the code
     - **`spawnall`**
     - **`move`**
     - **`add`**